 - Level 1 Quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations where inputs are observable or where significant value drivers are observable. - Level 3 Instruments where significant value drivers are unobservable to third parties.

-The Company uses model-derived valuations where inputs are observable in active markets.
-As of June 30, 2016, the Company did not hold level 2 and level 3 securities.
+The Company classifies the Warrant in level 2.
+As of September 30, 2016, the Company did not hold any level 3 securities.